joncmaloney/blog/_posts/Vagrant/2018-08-17-Using vagrant with AWS.md

 layout: post
 title: Using Vagrant with AWS
 author: jon_maloney
-summary: How to setup Vagrant to help automat Launching EC2 instances.
+summary: How to setup vagrant-aws and automate Launching EC2 instances.
 ---

 source: